Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Reconstruction and Sampling Methods

 The scheme of \cite{Feng2023Score,Feng2024Variational} can be generalized to the blind setting in a similar way.
 As before, the image step \eqref{eq:variational-bayes-image-step} could be solved directly by deriving the density via the probability flow \ac{ODE}.
 However, this becomes computationally infeasible in high dimensions, so the \ac{ELBO} term $b_\theta^\mathrm{SDE} \leq \log {\ptheta}^\mathrm{ODE}$ can be used instead, effectively approximating the learned image prior by the same surrogate prior as in \eqref{eq:variational-inference-surrogate3}.
 The image optimization step \eqref{eq:variational-bayes-image-step} hence reads

 For medium- to large-scale imaging problems, $q_\chi$ can be a Gaussian distribution with diagonal covariance -- more complex models were computationally prohibitive in our setup; see also \cite{Feng2024Variational} for scaling experiments.
 We solve \eqref{eq:variational-bayes-scheme} using inner loops of stochastic gradient descent, where the partial derivatives $\nabla_\chi \calL$ and $\nabla_\rho \calL$ are approximated using Monte Carlo estimators of the expectations and the typical reparametrization trick \cite{kingma2014variationalbayes} whenever $q_\chi, q_\rho$ are Gaussian.
 This sampling-based approach admits the use of a batch size $\batchsize \geq 1$ for each gradient evaluation, which can reduce the variance of estimated gradients.
-The surrogate prior term $\bSDE(x)$ can be implemented using a single forward-pass through $\scoremodel$; see \cite[sec.
-4.2]{Feng2024Variational}.
-This leads to the variational Bayes approach summarized in \cref{algo:var-bayes-principled-prior}.
-For a clearer presentation, we formulate the updates as single gradient descent steps.
+The surrogate prior term $\bSDE(x)$ \rev is numerically approximated with a Monte-Carlo estimator using a single forward-pass through $\scoremodel$; see \cref{sec:vi-principled-priors} and \cite[sec.
+4.2]{Feng2024Variational}. \nc This leads to the variational Bayes approach summarized in \cref{algo:var-bayes-principled-prior}. \rev Note that while the algorithm is presented generically, for simplicity, in practice we do not employ a particular stopping criterion but instead use a fixed number of iterations $N=l_{\mathrm{max}}$. \nc For a clearer presentation, we formulate the updates as single gradient descent steps.
 However, in the practical implementation, lines 5 and 10 in \cref{algo:var-bayes-principled-prior} are replaced by the Adam optimization scheme \cite{kingma2014adam}.

 We also mention a connection to other previous work on blind inverse problems \cite{Gao2021Deep}, which proposed an \ac{EM} scheme to alternatingly optimize the image and a latent parameter.
 The \ac{EM} algorithm naturally arises as a special case of the variational Bayes approach derived here, if we slightly abandon the Bayesian perspective and regard the latent parameter as having a true value $\bfr^\ast$.
 Equivalently, we can assume that $q_{\rho}$ is a point mass in \eqref{eq:variational-bayes-scheme} and remove the entropy regularization.
 The \ac{EM} iteration then reads as the alternating scheme: